chrisbodger/VeinCam/README.md

 Should our stakeholders wish to provide us with feedback, they can fill out a google survey in which we will action them appropriately as responses are presented to us.

 # 4. Concept of Operations
-Our Concept of Operations is nearly complete. after we have completed the feedback from Audit 1, we feel that this document will be ready for sign off.
+Our Concept of Operations has undergone further iterations in recent weeks, primarily to the aims, scope and stakeholders of the project.
+We encourage any feedback on changes made.

 The [Concept of Operations](docs/CONOPS.md) document can be found in our repository.